 Hollidaysburg is a somewhat small borough located in the state of Pennsylvania.
 With a population of 5,506 people and three associated neighborhoods, Hollidaysburg is the 261st largest community in Pennsylvania.
-Much of the housing stock in Hollidaysburg was built prior to World War II, making it one of the older and more historic boroughs in the country.
+Hollidaysburg has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.

 Also of interest is that Hollidaysburg has more people living here who work in computers and math than 95% of the places in the US.

-As is often the case in a small borough, Hollidaysburg doesn't have a public transportation system that people use for their commute.
+Hollidaysburg is a small borough, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Hollidaysburg in 2022 was $42,433, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $169,732 for a family of four.
 However, Hollidaysburg contains both very wealthy and poor people as well.